hasanmoudud/geocompr/main.md

 At the same time, **ggplot2** has a few drawbacks.
-The `geom_sf()` function is not always able to create a desired legend to use from the spatial data ^[See https://github.com/tidyverse/ggplot2/issues/2037.].
+The `geom_sf()` function is not always able to create a desired legend to use from the spatial [data](https://github.com/tidyverse/ggplot2/issues/2037).
 Raster objects are also not natively supported in **ggplot2** and need to be converted into a data frame before plotting.

 We have covered mapping with **sf**, **raster** and **ggplot2** packages first because these packages are highly flexible, allowing for the creation of a wide range of static maps.